Text2Structure3D: Graph-Based Generative Modeling of Equilibrium Structures with Diffusion Transformers: Related Work

 Moving beyond this limitation of vector data requires encoding structures with a more general data structure.
 One alternative to parametric model-based approaches is to represent structures with higher rank tensors, such as images, instead.
-Examples of structural design applications using generative ML models for image data include optimal shear wall layout \cite{liao2021}, and shell structure design \cite{mirra2021}.
-Yet, image-based approach rely still rely on a fixed parameterization scheme that does not accommodate design spaces involving systems of variable sizes and connectivities.
+Examples of structural design applications using generative ML models for image data include optimal layout design for shear walls \cite{liao2021} and steel frames \cite{fu2024}, and shell structure design \cite{mirra2021}.
+Yet, image-based approaches still rely on a fixed parameterization scheme that does not accommodate design spaces involving systems of variable sizes and connectivities.
 Consequently, they are ill-suited for modeling trans-topological design spaces.
 Naive strategies that employ image-based methods for such systems often rely on fixed sampling techniques, which lack expressivity, lead to data loss, and are unable to provide fine-grained predictions at each element, as the sampling rate does not align neatly with the system's elements.
 These limitations of Euclidean tensor-based data structures motivate the exploration of alternative more general structural design representations.